-Industrial & Commercial Market Commentary - 2017
+Industrial and Commercial Market Commentary - 2020

+Overall the market may be best described as overheated with excessive demand and very limited supply of commercial real estate where analysed yields are not really attracting a significant premium over and above the cost of borrowing or opportunity cost interest rates.
+The market has been fuelled by debt and therefore with a potential to see a significant retraction in the short to medium term should interest rates increase.
 What is significant is due to the compressed yields, although investors are prepared to accept a lower return as the cost of borrowing has reduced due to the lower interest rate economy, the timeframe for repayment of the asset is significantly increased.
-This is significant as an investor may not have sufficient equity to ride out the additional property cycles.
+This is significant as an investor may not have sufficient equity to ride out the additional property cycles low periods.

 The overall average of the initial yield for all commercial property sales analysed at Property Solutions occurring in Tauranga were as follows: